 What makes the Baby K’tan Original Carrier better than the Moby Evolution Wrap?

 - The double loop and sash design makes wrapping a much neater and easier experience than with the Moby, which is one long strip of fabric

-- Six sizes make it easy for parents to get their perfect fit, while the Moby is one size fits all and can feel bulky for some petite wearers
+- Six sizes make it easy for parents to find their perfect fit, while the Moby is one-size-fits-all and can feel bulky for smaller wearers

-- You can use front outward facing carry with the Baby K’tan Original, but the Moby Evolution doesn’t allow it
+- You can use front outward-facing carry with the Baby K’tan Original, whereas the Moby Evolution doesn’t allow for this

 - Unlike the somewhat bulky Moby Evolution, the Baby K’tan is small when placed inside its carry bag and fits easily into a diaper bag or large purse